deepaksood619/deepaksood619.github.io/docs/technologies/apache/databricks/10-medallion-architecture.md

 ## What is a medallion architecture?

 A **medallion architecture** is a data design pattern used to logically organize data in a [lakehouse](https://www.databricks.com/glossary/data-lakehouse), with the goal of incrementally and progressively improving the structure and quality of data as it flows through each layer of the architecture (from Bronze ⇒ Silver ⇒ Gold layer tables).
-Medallion architectures are sometimes also referred to as "multi-hop" architectures.
+Medallion architectures are sometimes also referred to as "**multi-hop**" architectures.

 ![Building Reliable, Performant Data Pipelines with Delta Lake](../../../media/Pasted%20image%2020230307111403.png)